Product classification is key to uncovering the reasons behind your consumers' buying behaviors.

-As mentioned before, when people purchase specialty products, they’re not looking to be convinced of their quality or value.
-That’s already clear.
+As mentioned before, when people purchase specialty products, they usually understand their quality and value.

 What consumers are looking for instead is a brand identity they can relate to, a vision they identify with.

-Luxury clothing company Pyer Moss attracts consumers with its refreshing and innovative take on fashion.
+Luxury clothing company Pyer Moss attracts consumers with its refreshing take on fashion.
 The brand isn’t afraid to step outside of the norm while still remaining rooted in its heritage.

 Now that you know where your product fits, use consumers' buyer behavior to inspire your next marketing campaign.
-Now it’s time to figure out how you can meet — and exceed — customers' expectations of your product.
+It’s time to figure out how you can meet — and exceed — customers' expectations of your product.